$LevyIO

 Step 4: Tax Calculation (2026 MFJ Brackets)

 The Roth withdrawal of $15,000 is tax-free and doesn't appear anywhere in this calculation.
-Had they taken that $15,000 from a traditional IRA instead, it would have added $15,000 to AGI, pushed more Social Security into taxable territory, and potentially increased the tax bill by $3,500–$4,500.
-This demonstrates the compounding power of tax-free Roth assets in retirement.
+Had they taken that $15,000 from a traditional IRA instead, it would have added $15,000 to income, pushed more Social Security into taxable territory, and potentially increased federal tax and IRMAA exposure.
+This demonstrates why tax-free Roth assets can be useful for bracket and Medicare-premium management in retirement.

 State Income Taxes on Retirement Income